• About

 23 Friday Sep 2016

-Posted by Brandon Ray Kirk in Civil War, Lincoln County Feud, Logan
+Posted Civil War, Lincoln County Feud, Logan

-Posted by Brandon Ray Kirk in Salt Rock
+Posted Salt Rock

 Appalachia, Bulahann Church, Cabell County, Enon Church, From Youth to Old Age, Grant District, Guyandotte Valley, history, J.D.
 Carter, John A. Petit, John J. Perry, John J. Rowsey, Lincoln County, preacher, Salt Rock, Susannah Church, Thomas H. Perry, timbering, Tylers Creek, Union District, West Virginia, Zoar Church